 What do you do to maintain your mental health?

 NP: I have dealt with depression off and on, and my most effective way of combating it has usually been to get productive in the studio.
-A few other things I use for self care include:
+A few other things I use for self-care include checking in with family and friends, regular exercise, establishing a routine (this includes celebrating the completion of small tasks, which can be anything, including something like emptying the dishwasher), and focusing my thoughts toward gratitude, either through journaling or a few minutes of concentration/meditation.

 How does your geographical location affect your work and/or success?

 NP: I don’t think a lot about geographical location as affecting my success.
-Right now my goals are oriented towards showing my work in different areas of the United States and internationally, so I see my abilities to research and apply for opportunities as more important to my success than my physical location.
+Right now, my goals are oriented toward showing my work in different areas of the United States and internationally, so I see my abilities to research and apply for opportunities as more important to my success than my physical location.

 Please share with us a real-life art-world horror story.

 NP: I have had work returned from more than one show with damaged frames.
-In the worst case, it looked like pieces had been placed inside of shipping boxes unwrapped, and some of them didn't even have sheets of bubble wrap between them.
-Fortunately, the space was very apologetic and prompt in filing claims with the shipping companies, but that feeling of pulling damaged frame after frame out of boxes and then having to wait to find out if I’d receive insurance money to fix or replace them … ugh, that was a really bad feeling.
+In the worst case, it looked like pieces had been placed inside shipping boxes unwrapped, and some of them didn't even have sheets of bubble wrap between them.
+Fortunately, the space was very apologetic and prompt in filing claims with the shipping companies, but that feeling of pulling damaged frame after frame out of boxes and then having to wait to find out if I’d receive insurance money to fix or replace them.
+Ugh, that was a really bad feeling.

 Nikki Painter: Website | Instagram | Purchase Work

 This interview has been edited for length and clarity.
-All photos published with permission of the artist.
+All photos published with permission of Nikki Painter.